Table of contents

 Snowdonia is the largest of in sum three national parks in Wales.

-This mountain is probably the most popular tourist destination in Wales respectively Snowdonia.
-So it can be a rather awkward experience ascending the peak during an average Sunday since there might be plenty of visitors and fellow hikers.
+The mountain is probably the most popular tourist destination in Wales in terms of a small outdoor adventure.
+So it might be a rather awkward experience ascending the peak during an average Sunday since there can be plenty of visitors and fellow hikers.

-A mountain railway from the town Llanberis to a big refuge near the summit generates an additional amount of tourist numbers, though the train journey is comparatively expensive in my opinion (here you can find a price list).
+A mountain railway from the town Llanberis to a spacious refuge close to the summit generates an additional amount of tourist numbers, though the train journey is comparatively expensive in my opinion (here is the price list).

 Fortunately there exist several trails to Mount Snowdon, so if you choose a more difficult one chances are good that you don’t stuck in a logjam.

-Regardless of choosing a more ambitious trail or not, it is likely that one has to deal with rather bad weather conditions.
-That means more precisely not low temperatures, but strong wind, fog, and sometimes heavy rainfall due to the adjacency of the Atlantic Ocean (oceanic climate).
+Regardless of choosing a more technical trail or a rather easy tour, it is likely that you have to deal with bad weather conditions.
+That means more precisely not low temperatures, but strong wind, fog, and sometimes heavy rainfall as a consequence of the proximity of the Atlantic Ocean (the typical oceanic climate).

-But the view onto the landscape is absolutely breathtaking and worth all the effort of the climb and the exposure to rough weather conditions.
+But the view of the surrounding landscape is absolutely breathtaking and worth all the effort of the climb and the exposure to the rough weather conditions.

-During a hike through Snowdonia one will spot many so called cirques, concave geological formations usually filled with melting water (so they form mountain lakes without inflow or outflow).
+During a hike through Snowdonia one will see many so-called cirques, concave geological formations usually filled with melting water (so they form mountain lakes without inflow or outflow).

 The Rhyd Ddu Path to Mt.
-Snowdon is a good example, where you have a excellent view onto several of those depressions.
+Snowdon is a good instance, where you have a excellent view onto several of those depressions.

 In the south of Snowdonia lies the Cadair Idris mountain and its peak Penygadair.

-Hiking to the peak is very challenging, though the height of the mountain appears not intimidating at the first glance (893 meters) – yet in Dolgellau or in Minffordd you start virtually on sea level.
+Hiking to the peak is challenging, though the height of the mountain doesn’t strike you as very intimidating at first (893 meters).
+Yet in Dolgellau or in Minffordd you start practically on sea level.

-In sum, I made three attempts to climb Penygadair, the first time in spring (on the Minffordd Path) and two further times in autumn (again on the Minfordd Path and on the Pony Path).
+In sum, I made three attempts to climb Penygadair, with a first one carried out in spring time (on the Minffordd Path), and a second and third one made in autumn (on the Minffordd Path and on the Pony Path, respectively).

-My first summit attempt was a failure, I had to turn back just a few yards short of the peak.
-But the wind was dreadful and I had almost no sight during my ascent.
-Occasional blasts appeared as having the potential to blow me down the steep crests.
+My first summit bid was a failure, I had to turn back literally just a few meters short of the peak.
+But the wind was dreadful and I had all but sight during the ascent.
+Occasional blasts seemed as having the potential to blow me down the steep crests.
 I spotted only two other hikers on this day in April.

 The second time I climbed with my buddy Uwe.
 It was not our first trip together, and I had no doubt that we will not be successful.
 However, as we were descending the northern ridge of the mountain we got lost as we weren’t able to identify the trail in the dense fog.
 Ultimately, we had to walk for two extra hours through heavy rain and a storm.

-This was no fun at all, but nevertheless a very valuable experience and a lesson about team-work.
+This was no fun at all, but nevertheless a valuable experience and a lesson about team-work.

-Sadly there did occur a tragedy as well on this afternoon: another hiker got lost (we didn’t know him, and we hadn’t taken any notice of fellow hikers during our ascent) and he was found dead a couple of hours afterwards by a rescue team, as we learned the next day.
+Sadly there did occur a tragedy as well on this very afternoon: another hiker got lost (we didn’t know him, and we hadn’t taken any notice of fellow hikers during our ascent) and was found dead by a rescue team a couple of hours after an apparent fall, as we learned the next day.

-I was also successful with my third attempt as I climbed the Pony Path near Dolgellau, again without company.
+I was also successful with my third attempt as I climbed the Pony Path near Dolgellau, again on a solo tour.

-Again I was close to abandoning my tour, once more because of a heavy storm and very bad sight.
+And again I was on the brink of turning back prematurely, once more because of a heavy storm and poor visibility.
 On this day, several hikers passed me by during my ascent, they all quit their summit attempts because of the bad weather conditions.
 Negotiating the last kilometer was indeed dreadful, and I was wet to the bones in the end.